No Account?

 • peer teaching

 The assignments/tasks are not stereotypical, i.e. it is possible to apply different cognitive operations to address the task.
-For example:

 • concept formation (e.g. classifying animals by their characteristics or defining abstract concepts like democracy or justice)